Texas deputy who struck man he invited to slap him indicted

 The Harris County district attorney’s office said a grand jury indicted 39-year-old Ellison Collins Tuesday.

 Prosecutors say Collins invited the now 61-year-old man to slap him in a restaurant parking lot last year.
 Video shows the man slowly raising his hand toward Collins, who then slaps him.
-It does not show what lead to the altercation.
+It does not show what led to the altercation.

 The sheriff’s office says Collins was placed on administrative duty and the investigation into the incident will be presented to a disciplinary committee.